medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

   </tr>
   <tr>
     <td class="tg-0lax">6</td>
     <td class="tg-0lax"><span style="font-weight:bold">If the patient is registered as on leave in   the EPR, a notification is sent when the patient starts ('Start leave') and   finishes ('End leave') his/hers leave (at home).</span><br>Leave notifications are only sent when the patient is registered as being on leave at home.
-Leave in   case of a double admission[2] must not trigger a leave notification.
+Leave in case of a double admission [^3] must not trigger a leave notification.
 Leave notifications should not activate care services in the municipality unless otherwise agreed.</td>
   </tr>
   <tr>
     <td class="tg-0lax">7</td>
     <td class="tg-0lax"><span style="font-weight:bold">If an incorrect registration has happened, which has caused an incorrect ‘Hospital Notification’, a correction or cancellation must be sent on the   following principles:</span><br>a.
 If a ‘Hospital Notification’ has been sent because of a wrongly entered  personal identification number (CPR) or wrong choice of hospital stay, a cancellation is sent. <br>b.If a ‘Hospital Notification’ with the wrongly stated hospital department or time of stay is sent, a correction is sent, i.e. a new correct notification that replaces previous notifications.
 Cancellation is not sent prior to the correction.   </td>
   </tr>
   <tr>
     <td class="tg-0lax">8</td>
     <td class="tg-0lax"><span style="font-weight:bold">No specific transfer notification is used. </span><br>It is required that a new ‘Hospital Notification’ is sent from the hospital that the patient is transferred to, whether it is in the same or another region).
-No ‘Hospital   Notification’ is sent from the hospital that the patient is transferred  from[3].  </td>
+No ‘Hospital Notification’ is sent from the hospital that the patient is transferred from [^4].  </td>
   </tr>
   <tr>
     <td class="tg-0lax">9</td>